Helmoes/markdown-notes/VS Code.md

+## Running, debugging, launch/tasks.json
+If running and debugging is not yet configured, no launch.json has been created.

 ## Settings precedence[#](https://code.visualstudio.com/docs/getstarted/settings#_settings-precedence)

 Configurations can be overridden at multiple levels by the different setting scopes.
 In the following list, **later scopes override earlier scopes**: